sseefried/sseefried-blog/src/drafts/compositional-correctness.md

 ## Introduction

-Proving programs correct is generally considered to be much harder than simply writing programs.
-There is quite a bit of evidence to support this position even though I will not go into it today.
-[Conal Elliott](http://conal.net) has a hunch about why this is.
-He thinks that main reason that proof is so difficultis that, most of the time, people attempt to prove properties about existing systems; systems that were designed in the absence of mathematical constraints.
+Writing and proving programs correct is generally considered to be much harder than writing them alone.
+There is quite a bit of evidence to support this position but I will not cover it in this post.
+[Conal Elliott](http://conal.net) has a hunch about why proving programs correct is so much more difficult.
+He thinks the main reason is that -- most of the time --  people attempt to prove properties about existing systems; systems designed in the absence of mathematical constraints.

-If "proving only at the end" is the main reason for the difficulty of proof, then it may be the case that _simultaneously_ proving and writing our programs is the solution.
+If "proving at the end" is the main reason for the difficulty of proof, then it may be the case that an approach where we simultaneously_ write _and_ prove is the solution.

-It is well-recognised that composing programs from simpler building blocks is a good way to construct larger programs.
-Another well-recognised "good thing" is the principle of _compositionality_ which says that when trying to reason about the composition of A and B, it is desirable that one should just be able to reason about A and B separately.
-[TODO: Find better formulations of the principle of compositionality].
+It is well-recognised principle that composing programs from simpler building blocks is a good way to construct larger programs.
+Another well-recognised "good thing" is the [principle of compositionality](https://en.wikipedia.org/wiki/Principle_of_compositionality) which states that when trying to reason about the composition of A and B, it is desirable that the meaning of the composition is determined by the meanings of A, B and the rules used to combine them.

-What if one could compose programs _and_ their proofs simulatenously?
-This is eminently doable in Agda.
-Conal has coined a name for this technique: _compositional correctness_.
+What if we were to adopt a discipline where programs _and_ their proofs where composed simultaneously?
+This style of programming is well-supported in dependently typed languages such as Agda, Coq, and Idris.
+Conal has even coined a name for this technique: _compositional correctness_.

-In this post we will look at an example of this in action.
+In this post we will look at an example of _compositional correctness_ in action.

 ## Proving at the end

-Define `splitPermute`
+But first, we'll take a look at constructing a program and then only "proving at the end".

-[TODO: Reference previous blog post]
+In my [last post](../proving-a-more-general-theorem-is-often-easier.md) we define a function called `splitPermute` as follows:

 ```{ htmlDir="2022-02-24-permutations" module="Permutations" delimeters="splitPermute" }
 splitPermute definition
 ```

-Prove later:
+We were able to prove that `splitPermute n` was the inverse of `splitPermute m`, for a given `m + n : ℕ` as follows:

 ```{ htmlDir="2022-02-24-permutations" module="Permutations" delimeters="inverse-proof" }
 inverse-proof
 ```

-Construct bijection:
+We then constructed a bijection -- called an `Inverse` in Agda -- as follows.
+This packages up a program with proofs of invertibility.

 ```{ htmlDir="2022-02-24-permutations" module="Permutations" delimeters="splitPermute-bijection-1" }
 splitPermute-bijection
 ```
-## Via _compositional correctness_
+## Construction via _compositional correctness_

 But there is a better way!
-The beautiful thing about bijections -- called `Inverse`s in Agda -- is that they have proofs bundled together with the programs.
+The beautiful thing about bijections is that their proofs are bundled together with the program.
 This is just what we need for _compositional correctness_.

-I'll jump straight to the solution.
+Let's see how this is done for `splitPermute`.

 ```{ htmlDir="2022-02-24-permutations" module="Permutations" delimeters="splitPermute-bijection-2" }
 splitPermute-bijection
 ```

-That's it.
-The function, its inverse and accompanying proofs of invertibility/congruence have all been defined _in a single line_.
+That's it!
+The function, its inverse and accompanying proofs of invertibility have all been defined _in a single line_.

-In order to understand this code you will need to know about `+↔⊎` and `swap↔`. `+↔⊎` is defined in module `Data.Fin.Properties` and has the following definition:
+In order to understand this code you will need to study the definitions of `+↔⊎` and `swap↔`. `+↔⊎` is defined in module `Data.Fin.Properties` and has the following definition:

 ```{ htmlDir="2022-02-24-permutations" module="Data.Sum.Properties" fun="+↔⊎" lines="2" }
 +↔⊎ function definition